bluetmn/cs452-buffer-overflow/README.md

 All grading will be executed on onyx.boisestate.edu.
 Submissions that fail to compile will not being graded.

-- [10 pts] Compiler warnings ALL files
+- [10 pts] Compiler warnings ALL files.
 Each compiler warning will result in a 3 point deduction.
-You are not allowed to suppress warnings
+You are not allowed to suppress warnings.
-- [40 pts] You win everytime the program runs
+- [40 pts] You win everytime the program runs.